 In order to support the residential real estate sector, the government of Georgia announced its fourth anti-crisis plan, in which the government will subsidize 4% of the interest rate of mortgage loans for five years.
 The subsidy will be issued for loans not exceeding 200,000 GEL and will only apply to those taking mortgages for the purchase of residential apartments that are newly built or under construction, from 1 June 2020 to 1 January 2021.
 The state will also ensure the completion of ongoing construction.

-All of Recov.ge data is completely open access and all work is licensed under the Colliers International.
+All of Recov.ge data is completely open access and all work is licensed under the Colliers Georgia.
 You have the permission to use, distribute, and reproduce in any medium, provided the source and authors are credited.